-- you agree to pay all of the expenses of collection. - (e) The portion of the amounts owed by you for a policy authorized under the Act that are owed to FCIC may be collected in part through administrative offset from payments you receive from United States government agencies in accordance with 31 U.S.C. chapter 37.
+- you agree to pay all of the expenses of collection. - (e) The portion of the amounts owed by you for FCIC reinsured policies that are owed to FCIC may be collected in part through administrative offset from payments you receive from United States government agencies in accordance with 31 U.S.C. chapter 37.
 Such amounts include all administrative fees, and the share of the overpaid indemnities and premiums retained by FCIC plus any interest owed thereon.

-32. Commodities as Payment.
+32. Commodities as Payment